 1 quart water

 Lightly boil until the cranberries all pop and begin to breakdown.
 Strain through a fine mesh sieve and store the juice in a glass bottle .
-Juice will last, refrigerated, for a month or
+Juice will last, refrigerated, for a month or longer.

 This luscious fruit-based punch is courtesy of mixologist Victoria D'Amato Moran.